thelovelab/tximeta/README.md

 files.

-In order to allow that multiple users can read and write to the same location, it is recommended to set the BiocFileCache directory to have group write permissions (g+w).
-Unless the location is in the user's home directory, *tximeta* will set the permissions of the BiocFileCache sqlite file to `664` (user and group: read and write,
+In order to allow that multiple users can read and write to the same location, one should set the BiocFileCache directory to have group write permissions (g+w).
-other: read).
 For use of *tximeta* across multiple groups, it is recommended to create a new UNIX group that encompasses multiple groups and assign the *tximeta* BiocFileCache location to this new group.

 We use the following logic to specify the location of the *BiocFileCache* used by `tximeta`: